dozzie/statetip/doc/manpages/daemon.rst

     Command waits at most *<seconds>* (default is infinity), and then reports an error.

-.. describe:: statetipd reload-config
+.. describe:: statetipd reload

     Reload the daemon's configuration.
 See also :ref:`statetipd-config`.

-.. describe:: statetipd compact-statelog
+.. describe:: statetipd compact

     Start the state log file compaction outside its usual schedule.